Information Technology (BSc) (Level 7)

 CIT has a long and successful association with the Erasmus programme.
 Every year, students travel to study at CIT from across Europe and many CIT students travel to study beyond our shores.
-The Department of Computing has strong links with institutions in Germany, Sweden, France, and Finland.
+The Department of Computer Science has strong links with institutions in Germany, Sweden, France, and Finland.

 On successful completion of the course, am I qualified as an IT Technician?

 Yes.
 You will learn hands-on the skills required to implement, maintain and secure computer networks, hardware, databases, web services and applications.